PLANET ARTIST in RESIDENCE

 Info on how you can donate here

 The next stage of the process in my residency was to look at the satellite imagery for the areas where the Great Green Wall is located.
 The Planet explorer has so many different filters to measure vegetation in any given image I had so many options to choose from.
-Thankfully I was able to gather image data from many different points from across the Sahel region from 2015 – 2020.
+Thankfully I was able to gather image data from many different points from across the Sahel region from 2015 – to 2020.
 Developing the data was a big learning curve for me so the help of Dr Leonardo Reyes Acosta was vital for me to develop the work.
 I experimented with several types of data visuals before settling on the Starburst design and then 4 separate designs to created one large image that encompasses 4 years of data from a particular area.

 Having found vegetation growth across this area in Burkina Faso I decided to keep annualising data and looked at areas right across central Africa including Chad, Niger, Mauritania, Nigeria and Senegal which provided very similar results.